cloudera-labs/hms-mirror/README.md

 ![hms-mirror](./images/HMS-Mirror.png)

-## Phases
-### METADATA

-This phase is used to copy metadata from a 'source' cluster to a 'target' cluster while leveraging the data on the lower cluster.
-The scenario 'can' be used to migrate schema data from other 'hive metastore' systems to CDP Cloud as well.
+This is helpful for:
+- Testing a new cluster without having to migrate data.
+- Testing data workflows and applications in a *test* cluster using the data in a *production* cluster.
+- Migrating hive schemas from EMR/Dataproc/HDi to CDP Cloud.

 There are a few limitations to note here:
 - We're NOT sharing metadata stores between the clusters